BUS315 Corporate Finance and Valuation

 Ansvarlig fakultet: Handelshøyskolen

-Undervises på språk: EN
+Undervises på språk: NO

 Undervises i periode:

 The course is built around three main parts:

 - Financial strategy: Capital structure, dividend policy and issuing of securitie